NicoHood/PinChangeInterrupt/Readme.md

 ### IRLremote example

-To test the IRLremote example install the IRLremote: https://github.com/NicoHood/IRLremote
+To test the IRLremote example install the IRLremote and test the example provided with this library: https://github.com/NicoHood/IRLremote

 This demonstrates how to use the PinChangeInterrupt library together with the IRLremote library.
 This can be useful if you are running out if normal